Learning Koopman-based Stability Certificates for Unknown Nonlinear Systems: CONCLUSION

 We emphasize that the Koopman generator-based method proposed in this work serves as a modular framework for identifying continuous-time systems and finding Lyapunov functions.
 After identifying the system, one can also directly solve the PDEs to find a Lyapunov function, as discussed in Remark~\ref{rem:identified}.
 On the other hand, if the vector field is identified using other techniques, such as SINDy, the learned generator $L$ is exclusively used for solving the stability-related PDEs.
 Notably, leveraging the generator for both system identification and stability analysis significantly reduces computational overhead, underscoring the efficiency of the proposed approach.

-\section{Conclusion}
+\section{CONCLUSION}

 In this paper, we propose a framework for simultaneously identifying the vector field and finding a Lyapunov function for an unknown nonlinear system by computing the Koopman generator.
-Using a shared dictionary of observable test functions for both computing Koopman resolvent operators and solving stability-related PDEs, we establish a more efficient way for constructing stability certificates from data.
-Leveraging SMT solvers further allows for less conservative ROA estimates.
+Using a shared dictionary of observable test functions for both computing the Koopman generators and solving stability-related PDEs, we establish a more efficient way for constructing stability certificates from data.
+Leveraging SMT solvers further allows for less conservative ROA estimates, compared to the quadratic Lyapunov functions and an existing neural network-based method.
 While the current numerical results focus on low-dimensional systems, future work will explore scalability to high-dimensional dynamics with advanced verification tools.